Siemens Wind Power and Gamesa have joined forces in one of the biggest mergers in the renewables energy market.

 The concept is interpreted through different messages for internal and external audiences throughout a communication campaign that underpins the company’s vision and positioning.

 The brand launch was held on April 4th across more than 100 locations worldwide where employees have started to embrace the first steps of this exciting new venture.

 We also translated this strategy into a new visual identity, with new graphic codes that allow them to unify all communications under the same language, projecting a coherent image.

 In order to maintain the equity both companies had built over more than 40 years, we developed a system that brought continuity by maintaining some existing visual references from both companies.
 The system sought a neutral language to simply let the messages and the new logo lock-up lead.

-The colour palette also respects the heritage of both companies, including Siemens’ turquoise as well as Gamesa's warm orange, but also introduced a new one, purple, to distance the new company from the competition.
+The colour palette also respects the heritage of both companies, with Siemens’ turquoise and Gamesa's warm orange included, as well as a new purple shade to distance the new company from the competition.

-In addition, these patterns can be animated, changing their shape and color allowing expressive digital environments.
+These patterns can be animated to change their shape and color, allowing for expressive digital environments.